thiagoeec/ACE/README.md

 ## Plugin installation

 You can add this plugin to calibre via Preferences > Plugins > Get new plugins.
 Select ACE on the list and click on the 'Install' button.
-You can also download the  [MobileRead forum](https://www.mobileread.com/forums/showthread.php?t=313848).
+You can also download it from the [MobileRead forum](https://www.mobileread.com/forums/showthread.php?t=313848).

 ## Settings